infosecanon/infosecanon.github.io/_posts/2020-09-22-literature-review.md

 ## IEEE Xplore

 On IEEE Xplore I used "network intrusion machine learning" as my search term and went through the first 5 pages (1,621 results returned; went through the first 150).

+***

 ### A Review of Machine Learning Methodologies for Network Intrusion Detection

 Authors: Phadke, et al

 Published in: Proceedings of the Third International Conference on Computing Methodologies and Communication (ICCMC 2019)

   - Discusses different ML approaches (SVM, 'algorithm proposed', k-means, ANN, NN)
   - Only analysis is across accuracy, FPR, and dataset (includes KDD99 cup papers)
   - Does not discuss data preprocessing

+***

 ### Network Intrusion Detection using Supervised Machine Learning Technique with Feature Selection

 Authors: Taher, K., Jisan, B., Rahman, M.

 Published in: 2019 International Conference on Robotics,Electrical and Signal Processing Techniques (ICREST)

-  a key paragraph:
+A key paragraph:
-  >The major challenges in evaluating performance of network IDS is the unavailability of a comprehensive network based data set [13].
+<blockquote>The major challenges in evaluating performance of network IDS is the
+  unavailability of a comprehensive network based data set [13].
 Most of the proposed anomaly based techniques found in the literature were evaluated using KDD CUP 99 dataset [14].
-In this paper we used SVM and ANN –two machine learning techniques, on NSL- KDD [15] which is a popular benchmark dataset for network intrusion.
+In this paper we used SVM and ANN –two machine learning techniques, on NSL- KDD [15] which is a popular benchmark dataset for network intrusion.</blockquote>

-  - so they used SVM and ANN to analyze the NSL-KDD (25,191 labeled instances) dataset.
+  - So they used SVM and ANN to analyze the NSL-KDD (25,191 labeled instances) dataset.
   - Used Weka for analysis
   - 35 features

+  ***

 ### MACHINE LEARNING BASED INTRUSION DETECTION SYSTEM

 Authors: Anish, A., Sundarakantham, K.

 Published in: Proceedings of the Third International Conference on Trends in Electronics and Informatics (ICOEI 2019)

   - NSL-KDD and UNSW-NB15
   - AdaBoost algorithms and Artificial Bee Colony compared against NB, SVM